European Health Insurance Card (EHIC)

 EU citizens receiving pensions from their home country

-As of 1 May 2010, the responsibility of issuing the EHIC is no longer with a person's state of residence, but with the state where a person is paying to or benefiting from the Social Security System.
+The EHIC is issued by the state where a person is paying to or benefiting from the Social Security System.
 This affects people receiving pensions from their EU home country rather than their country of residency.
-A resident of Portugal, receiving pension in for example the UK, should now apply for the EHIC card in UK.
+A resident of Portugal, receiving a pension in for example from Spain, should apply for the EHIC card in Spain.

 Applying for an EHIC in Portugal

 An application can be made at the local social security office (Centro Distrital de Segurança Social), or at the nearest Citizen's Shop (Loja do Cidadão).

 - To apply online use the Portuguese Social Security portal (in Portuguese)